Implant Supported Dentures | Purity Dental - Mulgrave

 • list iconNo denture adhesives – Thanks to the use of dental implants, adhesives and other glues are no longer required to keep your dentures in place (so you don’t have to worry about sores either).

-• list iconBetter functionality – Improved security allows your teeth to function better, essentially promoting better chewing efficiency, improved speech and better health.
+• list iconBetter functionality – Improved stability and security allow your teeth to function better, essentially promoting better chewing efficiency, and allowing you to eat your favourite meals (even steak) without restrictions.
+It also allows you to speak clearly while promoting better health.

 Access the best dental care at Purity Dental